FAQS

 WHAT WILL THE FIRST COUNSELING SESSION LOOK LIKE?

-The first session is typically an intake interview, and your counselor will be asking many questions to get a thorough history so they may examine your needs and goals.
-This session may last just over an hour.
-If this is your first time in therapy, you may feel emotional.
-Please know it is a safe space to experience any emotions that come up.
-If at any point you decide you do not wish to continue, you are not obligated to stay.
-Take care of yourself by having tissues and water available (if telehealth), and you may consider bringing something to write on.
+The first session is typically an intake interview, and your counselor will be asking many questions.
+This session may last 55 minutes or a bit longer.
+Though it may feel uncomfortable, it is normal to experience a wide range of emotions including nervousness, sadness, or relief.
+If at any point you decide you do not wish to continue, there is no obligation.
+Take care of yourself by having tissues and water available.
+Make sure you have plenty of time to decompress afterward as sessions can be emotionally taxing.

 DO YOU OFFER SLIDING SCALE RATES?